CodeYourFuture/curriculum/content/fundamentals/prep/index.md

 Your GitHub account name should look something like this: https://github.com/SallyMcGrath
 {{</note>}}

-When prospective employers are looking at your Github portfolio, **you need them to know who you are**: not your online identity, but the name you put on your job application.
-Don’t use cute handles on your Github, even though some mentors do.
+When prospective employers are looking at your GitHub portfolio, **you need them to know who you are**: not your online identity, but the name you put on your job application.
+Don’t use cute handles on your GitHub, even though some mentors do.
 They are not applying for entry level developer roles.

 Watch [What is GitHub](#prep-1)
 {{% /tab %}}